SumukhChakkirala/chatApp/QUICKSTART.md

    - Click "Sign Up"

 3. **Start Chatting!**
-   - Both users will now see each other in the chat
+   - Search for the other user using the search box
+   - Type their username (e.g., "alice") or user tag
+   - Click on the user from search results
+   - Chat window opens - start messaging!
-   - Type messages and see them appear instantly
+   - Messages appear instantly with real-time updates
-   - Click 📎 to send images or videos

 ## Testing File Uploads